Wild mushrooms are curious organisms that require respect

 Even when we ignore the dangers of mistaken identification or eating them by accident, most people connect fungi with decay, Pringle says.

-“Fungi serve primarily as decomposers in the environment,” she said.
+“Fungi serve primarily as decomposers in the environment,” she says.
 “They’re basically taking out the trash and breaking down dead plants and animals (and their poop).
 Who’s going to appreciate that?”

-“Many other mushrooms form essential below-ground partnerships with plant roots helping acquire essential nutrients,” she said.
+“Many other mushrooms form essential below-ground partnerships with plant roots helping acquire essential nutrients,” she says.

 Pringle first got interested in fungi while studying plants in college.
 She came to appreciate that below-ground fungi not only helped plants colonize land more than 400 million years ago but also continue to help diverse plants around the world thrive in otherwise unsuitable habitats.